cran-task-views/NumericalMathematics/NumericalMathematics.md

 -   Package `r pkg("conicfit")` provides several (geometric and algebraic) algorithms for fitting circles, ellipses, and conics in general.
--   `r pkg("bspline")` uses B-splines for creating functions interpolating and smooting 1D data.
-For the latter task, `fitsmbsp()` can also optimize knot positions as well as optionally impose monotonicity and positivity constraints on spline coefficients.
-Produced functions can be differentiated with `dbsp()` or integrated with `ibsp()`.

 ### Root Finding and Fixed Points